Sign up to our Newsletter

 4. Do Criminal Lawyers Get Paid a Lot?

-In comparison to other lawyers, criminal defense lawyers are paid less.
-However, they still typically make over $100,000 a year, and can make even more depending on their location and experience.
+Compared to other lawyers, criminal defense lawyers are paid less.
+However, they still typically earn over $90,000 a year, with the potential for higher salaries based on location and experience.

 5. Where Are Criminal Lawyers Paid the Most?